0xsha1man/living-meeple/README.md

 This project underscored the power of treating the AI not as a one-shot creator, but as a tool to be guided through a structured, layered workflow that respects both creative and technical constraints.

+## For Local Developers

+When you run this project locally, it creates a `/tmp` directory in the project root to aid in debugging and development.
+This directory contains:

+*   **Generated Images**: All images created during the process, including base maps, map layers, meeples, and the final composited storyboard frames.
+*   **API Call Logs**: For each call to the Gemini API, a pair of numbered JSON files are saved:
+    *   `XXX-request.json`: The exact JSON body sent to the API.
+    *   `XXX-response.json`: The full, raw JSON response received from the API.
+*   **Session Debug Log**: A timestamped log file (e.g., `debug-2024-10-27_14-30-05.log`) that contains the complete, human-readable log for the entire story generation session.
+The UI's "Debug Log" tab mirrors this content.

+This allows you to trace the entire generation process, inspect the data at each step, and easily debug any issues with planning or image generation.

 ## Technology Stack

 *   **Frontend**: React, TypeScript